Skip to content

 There are plenty of living books out there.
 Check out the list of books my son read while in high school.

 However, don’t just cut a book because it’s “too hard” – it’s OK to read hard books.
-You need to appropriately challenge them.
+You need to challenge your kids appropriately.
 But regular tears usually indicate a bigger issue than just one book.

 So, don’t be afraid to trim the book list – not the subject list – just the book list.